lilbill39/music-notes/Synths.md

 ## Terminology

 **subtractive** - Start with a harmonically rich signal and remove frequencies using filters.
 **additive** -
 **frequency modulation (FM)** - The frequency of a waveform is changed by modulating its   frequency with a modulator.
 The frequency of an oscillator is altered "in accordance with the amplitude of a modulating signal".
 Start with simple, pure signals like sines and use FM to modify sounds.

 Can be controlled with an lfo.
 At low frequency, the lfo imparts vibrato-like effects.
 Once lfo reaches audio frequencies, FM starts to control tambre.

-**operator** - Chain of an oscillator/amplifier with amplitude controlled by an envelope **oscillator** - Signal generator providing audio signal.
-Frequency is in audible spectrum.
+**operator** - Chain of an oscillator/amplifier with amplitude controlled by an envelope
+**oscillator** - Signal generator providing audio signal.
+Frequency is in audible spectrum
 **filter** - Integrated signal filtering.
-Can choose from filter types **amplifier** - Controls volume.
+Can choose from filter types
+**amplifier** - Controls volume.
 Often has panning.
 **lfo** - Low frequency oscillator used to time/control synth parameters.
 Often below frequency spectrum.
 **noise** -

 ## Ableton Analog